 All About Vibration Machines

 Exercise is key to losing weight and maintaining a healthy body.
 However, it can be hard on your joints and take too much time.
-Whole body vibration machines are a tool you can use to safely exercise and avoid long, boring workouts.
-Vibration machines are meant to be used for 15 minutes per day and are designed to increase caloric burn, muscle function and circulation.
-They are also recommended by therapists for those who are older, recovering from an injury or need a low impact workout.
+Whole body vibration can help you to safely exercise and avoid long, boring workouts.
+When it comes to vibration workouts, you should only do it for 15 minutes per day.
+This kind of workout is are designed to increase caloric burn, muscle function and circulation.
+Vibration is also recommended by therapists for those who are older, recovering from an injury or need a low impact workout.

 How do Whole Body Vibration Machines Work?

-Whole body vibration machines have a platform that vibrates in multiple directions in a variety of speeds.
+Whole body vibration platforms vibrate in multiple directions in a variety of speeds.
 Some have handles you can use for stability but other machines are just a platform.
 You can sit, stand or lay on the platform while performing exercises or simply hang on for dear life.

 As the vibration plate shakes, your muscles are forced to contract involuntarily.
 This causes them to work more than they would on their own.
 These tiny contractions lead to an increase in calorie burn and muscle function.
 The vibration can also help stimulate the lymphatic system, which will increase circulation and decrease swelling.